NeXt-Warning-System/project/updates/week5.md

 ## What we’ve been up to this week

 * Natalie our new content designer joined the team
-* Colaborated on design sketches for the second iteration of selecting severity level, and selecting a target area; for internal users creating an alert
+* Collaborated on design sketches for the second iteration of selecting severity level, and selecting a target area; for internal users creating an alert
 * started prototyping selecting target area, and selecting severity level

 ## What we’re planning for next week